sodacrackers/intercity-transit-www/web/modules/contrib/blazy/docs/README.md

 ### Lightbox requirements
 * Colorbox, PhotoSwipe, etc. requires both modules and their libraries present.
-* Photobox, Magnific Popup, requires only libraries to be present:
+* Magnific Popup, requires only libraries to be present:
-  + `/libraries/photobox/photobox/jquery.photobox.js`
   + `/libraries/magnific-popup/dist/jquery.magnific-popup.min.js`
   The reason for no modules are being required because no special settings, nor re-usable options to bother provided by them.
 Aside from the fact, Blazy has its own loader aka initializer for advanced features like multimedia (remote